-# Flash SD Card Image
+# Flash MyNode OS Image

 # Download the Software Image